burnskp/containers/containers/codex/README.md

-# Claude Code Container
+# Codex Container

-This container contains Claude Code and supporting tools.
+This container contains Codex and supporting tools.
 These tools are installed using Homebrew.

 ## Formatters